lastzero/tweethog/README.md

 TweetHog - Stream, filter and like Twitter status updates
 =========================================================

+This tool provides an easy way to stream, filter and optionally like tweets based on topic, language and user preferences.
+It is similar to commercial SaaS offerings such as TweetFull, RoboLike or Twitfox that start at 10 USD / month.

+* TweetHog is free, fast and doesn't require setting up a server
+* You stay in control of your data and don't need to give access to your Twitter account
+* You can improve your Go skills if you choose to improve and adapt it to your specific needs (please send a pull request)

 Installation
 ------------
 Make sure you got the latest version of Go installed on your computer.